 However, finances pose a major barrier.
 About 75% of respondents say they worry about student loans and 70% feel unable to afford college.

-Adult learners present a massive market of prospective students for completion programs, Carla Hickman writes for EAB's Continuing and Online Education Forum.
-Nearly 54 million adults in the U.S. hold an associate degree or attended some college without earning a bachelor’s degree.
+Adult learners present a massive market of prospective students for completion programs, writes Carla Hickman for EAB's Continuing and Online Education Forum.
+Nearly 54 million U.S. adults hold an associate degree or attended some college without earning a bachelor’s degree.

 Keep reading: 2 strategies to ease the path to re-enrollment for adult learners